uwcesa/uwcesa.github.io/README.md

 ----

-Official website for UW-CESA.
-For more information about us, please look at the About section of the website.
+Official website for @UW-CESA.
+For more information about us, please look at the About section of the website or go to https://github.com/UW-CESA.